-Now ... even if it costs almost nothing to make an electronic copy of a document today, we all know that there are real costs involved in publishing. [slide 9] Let's take the case of publishing scholarly monographs.
-This is, after all, more relevant to the topic of the symposium than publishing a journal since universities publish more books than journals, whose publication is instead concentrated in the hands of commercial publishers.
+Now ... even if it costs almost nothing to make an electronic copy of a document today, we all know that there are real costs involved in publishing. [slide 4] Let's take the case of publishing scholarly monographs.
 When publishing monographs, even if in open access online, you have to:

-- [slide 10] solicit proposals
+- [slide 5] solicit proposals

 - select from submissions

 - work with authors and editors to shape the content

 - put manuscripts through a review process

 - edit the text

 - design the books in various formats

 - get them into distribution channels

 - market the products

-All of these happen before any actual copies are produced. [slide 11] These are fixed costs (also called "indirect costs" or "plant costs"), not the marginal cost (or "direct cost") of producing each copy. [slide 12] Some people call this the "first-copy cost"-that is, what it costs to produce the first copy, after which there's a smaller marginal cost for subsequent copies.
+All of these happen before any actual copies are produced. [slide 6] These are fixed costs (also called "indirect costs" or "plant costs"), not the marginal cost (or "direct cost") of producing each copy. [slide 7] Some people call this the "first-copy cost"-that is, what it costs to produce the first copy, after which there's a smaller marginal cost for subsequent copies.
 A more honest name is be "zeroeth-copy cost" since it doesn't include the cost of manufacturing even that first copy, but since "first-copy cost" is more established as a term, I'll stick with that.

 How much money are we actually talking about here?
-According to Ithaka S+R, estimates range from \$10,000 to \$25,000 (in US dollars).2 I've only seen figures up to \$20,000, so I imagine those higher figures draw from what some commercial hybrid OA publishers offer as a fee to make one of their titles OA.
+According to Ithaka S+R, estimates range from \$10,000 to \$25,000.2 I've only seen figures up to \$20,000, so I imagine those higher figures draw from what some commercial hybrid OA publishers offer as a fee to make one of their titles OA.
 Publishers set these fees based on market conditions, not necessarily actual costs, so we should disregard them.